 James wrote about looking after the weak in the body of the church.

-James’ letter is very practical for Christian living.
+James’s letter is very practical for Christian living.

 James gives practical advice on things like quick to listen and slow to speak or become angry.
 And he carries on writing that we must not merely listen to the word but Do what it says.
-And ends up writing these words — Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world.
+And includes these words — Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world.

 Practical Christian Living

 1:16 Do not be deceived, my dear brothers.
 17 Every generous act of giving and every perfect gift is from above and comes down from the Father who made the heavenly lights, in whom there is no inconsistency or shifting shadow.
 18 In accordance with his will he made us his children by the word of truth, so that we might become the most important of his creatures.

 19 You must understand this, my dear brothers.
 Everyone should be quick to listen, slow to speak, and slow to get angry.
 20 For human anger does not produce the righteousness that God desires.
 21 Therefore, rid yourselves of everything impure and every expression of wickedness, and with a gentle spirit welcome the word planted in you that can save your souls.